Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

+The first distinction arises from the introduction of an additional likelihood component corresponding to the noninformative sources.
+Algorithm~\ref{algAunknown} includes updates for the regression parameters associated with noninformative sources, $\bm w^{(\bar{\mathcal{A}})}$.
+These updates retain the same conjugate normal structure as those for $\bm w^{(\mathcal{A})}$ and add minimal computational complexity.
+More fundamentally, because the informative set is no longer fixed, the partition of studies depends on the current configuration $\boldsymbol{\gamma}$ through the induced sets $\mathcal{A}_{\boldsymbol{\gamma}}$ and $\bar{\mathcal{A}}_{\boldsymbol{\gamma}}$.
+As a result, the posterior conditional means and precision matrices for the regression parameters must be re-evaluated at each iteration using the data assigned to these sets.

+The second critical difference is that each iteration of the Metropolis-within-Gibbs sampler in Algorithm~\ref{algAunknown} includes a \emph{source study selection step}, which updates the latent source inclusion vector $\boldsymbol{\gamma}$.
+Specifically, the algorithm includes a single-site Metropolis--Hastings update by sequentially proposing flips $\gamma_k' = 1-\gamma_k$ for $k = 1,\ldots,K$.
+Each proposal is accepted with probability determined by the ratio of posterior densities under the proposed and current configurations.
+Evaluating this update requires computing $p(\boldsymbol{\gamma}\mid\boldsymbol{\nu},\mathcal{D})$, which depends on the marginal likelihood under a fixed configuration of $\boldsymbol{\gamma}$.
+An explicit expression for this quantity is derived in Appendix~B. The same Appendix section also discusses a burn-in tempering strategy and numerical stability details.

-\subsubsection{BLAST Horseshoe Implementation}
+\subsection{BLAST Horseshoe Implementation}

-As previously noted, BLAST can be implemented with any prior from the class defined in (\ref{shrinkage_prior_normal}).
+As previously noted, BLAST can be implemented with any prior from the class of global-local shrinkage priors \citep{Bahdra2016}.
 A prominent example is the horseshoe (HS) prior \citep{Carvalho2010TheSignals}, in which the global-local shrinkage for each coefficient is determined by $\nu_j = \lambda_j^2\tau^2$.
 The local shrinkage parameters, $\lambda_j$, govern the shrinkage of individual coefficients while the global shrinkage parameter, $\tau$, controls overall sparsity across all coefficients.
-The HS shrinkage prior has demonstrated robust theoretical guarantees in high-dimensional sparse settings \citep{vanderPas2014TheVectors, vanderPas2017UncertaintyDiscussion}.
+The HS shrinkage prior has demonstrated robust theoretical guarantees in high-dimensional sparse settings \citep{vanderPas2014TheVectors, vanderPas2017UncertaintyDiscussion, SongLiang2023NearlyOptimalBayesianShrinkage}.

-For our implementation, HS priors are placed on the source regression coefficients and contrasts, s.t.
+HS priors may be placed on the source regression coefficients and contrasts, s.t.

 where each matrix $\Lambda_{(\cdot)} = \mbox{diag}\left({\lambda}^{2}_{1(\cdot)},\cdots,{\lambda}^{2}_{p(\cdot)}\right)$, ($(\cdot)$ indexing either $\mathcal{A}$ or $\bar{\mathcal{A}}$).
 Using this representation of the HS, we further assume: